Three custom, hardware-tailored smartwatch interfaces

 First and foremost was understanding how best to take advantage of the “dead space,” dedicating two months to exploring all possibilities and defining the limits of technical feasibility.
 After validating the desired touch fidelity, I focused on designing an intuitive interaction system that allowed for both broad and precise control.
 Mapping the controls typically assigned to rotating crowns to the virtual bezel improved navigation speed and simplified the hardware.

-By approaching this effort as a blank canvas with no predetermined operating system to “match,” I was not anchored down by many of the trappings that other early, linear smartwatch GUI’s experienced.
+By approaching this effort as a blank canvas with no predetermined operating system to adhere to, I was not anchored down by many of the trappings that other early, linear smartwatch GUI’s experienced.
 This enabled not just a fresh aesthetic approach compared to our competition, but also the immersive circular UX that embraced the form and extended to every aspect of the device.

 In order to make the entire interface cohesive and immediately comprehensible, every single app and settings screen was built from scratch to take advantage of the circular display.
 Before final graphics could be explored and implemented, a consistent framework needed to be established to support all interactions, data/information, and animations any app might support, requiring months of wireframing and testing with Engineering to get right.